rmartide/react-reacstrap-pagination/README.md

   nextPageText: PropTypes.string
   // Change text of "Last" button
   lastPageText: PropTypes.string
   // Changes the size of the component.
-Values: "sm" and "lg"
+Values: "sm" and "lg".
+Without the prop the size is normal.
   size: PropTypes.string
 }
 ```